-4.4.2 Agreement and Stipulation Conflict
+4.4.2 Stipulation and Agreement

-In addition to the technical concerns above, resolution is needed about the observed and potential conflict between the Agreement and the Stipulation regarding the importation and use of SWP water in the SMVMA.
 The Stipulation specifies the City import and use within the SMVMA at least 10,000 afy of SWP water unless limited SWP availability precludes importation of the 10,000 af.
 In those years of limited SWP availability, the City is to import and use its full available SWP supply in the SMVMA.
-However, if the City transfers water in accordance with the Agreement in years when its SWP supply is less than 10,000 af (i.e., in years when SWP availability is less than about 60 percent), the City would be out of compliance with the Stipulation by not utilizing its full available SWP supply within the SMVMA.
-Further, the City would need to pump more groundwater than envisioned by the Stipulation to replace the transferred SWP water and meet the balance of additional water requirements of the Agreement.
+However, if the City transfers water in accordance with the Agreement in years when its SWP supply is less than 10,000 af (i.e., in years when SWP availability is less than about 60 percent), then that water transfer partially derives from the limited full available SWP supply imported to the SMVMA.
+LSCE's previous interpretation of this occurrence was that, in carrying out terms of the Agreement, the Stipulation provision was not being satisfied; i.e., the limited full available SWP supply was being imported to but not fully used in the SMVMA.
+The Agreement also specifies that the quality of the transferred water be the same as for City customers.
+LSCE's previous interpretation of these terms was that transferred water must be of equal quality; i.e., primarily of equal concentrations of inorganic chemical constituent concentrations.